 No direct links between vitamin D deficiency and hair loss in men were found during this research.
 Still, vitamin D is perhaps the single most important nutrient to supplement with.

 A 2015 study found that taking a marine protein supplement containing biotin for 90 days resulted in significant hair growth.
 Biotin(B7) stimulates keratin production in hair and increases the rate of follicle growth.
 It does not stay for long in the body.
 To be effective, it needs to be consumed.
 According to the National Institutes of Health, the best natural sources of biotin are meat, eggs, fish, seeds, nuts, and vegetables.
 Oral supplementation is also beneficial.

 How Saw Palmetto Extract Helps Hair Growth

-Saw palmetto is an ancient health remedy that acts to block the effects of androgens.
+Saw palmetto is an ancient health remedy that blocks the effects of androgens.
 For this reason, saw palmetto is used widely for women who have noticed female pattern baldness due to hormonal imbalances.
-For more information on how saw palmetto works for thinning hair and hair loss, see this blog:
+For more information on how saw palmetto works for thinning hair and hair loss, see this blog.

 Saw palmetto can be taken in many forms, including external (topical) application.
 Properly sourced CO2-extracted saw palmetto is highly potent in containing 85-95% essential fatty acids vital for hair growth.
 HAIRMETTO topical saw palmetto products saturate the follicles throughout the day or night to feed your roots essential nutrition.
 See our products here